Forward momentum in the Senate came from a parade of dogs in Mardi Gras costumes as senators remain stuck on DHS funding.

 Why This Matters

-As the US Department of Homeland Security (DHS) shutdown enters its second week, a lighthearted moment in the Senate highlights the stark contrast between the seriousness of the situation and the resilience of lawmakers.
+As the US Department of Homeland Security (DHS) shutdown enters its second week, a lighthearted distraction has emerged in the Senate, highlighting the ongoing gridlock.

 Coverage Snapshot